lecroy/portfolio2018/mural.md

     <figcaption class="case-study-caption">The final product: An answer to "What next?"</figcaption>
   </figure>
   <p class="page-body-copy">
-    The experiment proved effective, increasing 1-day retention by nearly 29%, and 1-week retention by 11%.
+    The onboarding checklist experiment proved effective, increasing 1-day retention by nearly 29%, and 1-week retention by 11%.
   </p>
   <nav class="case-study-end-nav">
     <a href="/" class="case-study-previous-link">